JohanScheepers/flutter_conference_hub/README.md

    - Search:
      - Allow attendees to search for specific locations.
    - Accessibility:
-     - Ensure the map is usable for users with disabilities (e.g., colour contrast, alternative navigation methods).
+     - Ensure the map is usable for users with disabilities (e.g., color contrast, alternative navigation methods).

  - Sponsors:
    - Listing: